danielgit0/demo-flask-with-actions-and-kubernetes/README.md

 RUNNER_ALLOW_RUNASROOT="1" ./config.sh --url...
 ```

-### Actions yml file
+### Actions `main.yml` file

-The plan is to create a workflow that will perform the following automated jobs:
+The `workflows/main.yml` file defines a workflow that will perform the following automated jobs:

 * test: run the tests.
 * build: build and publish the container to a registry.